Ian Paisley: Religious career

-In the 1960s, Paisley developed a relationship with the fundamentalist Bob Jones University located in Greenville, South Carolina.
+In the 1960s Paisley developed a relationship with the fundamentalist Bob Jones University located in Greenville, South Carolina.
 In 1966, he received an honorary doctorate of divinity from the institution and subsequently served on its board of trustees.
 This relationship would later lead to the establishment of the Free Presbyterian Church of North America in 1977.
 His honorary doctorate, along with his political obstinacy, led to Paisley's nickname of "Dr. No".

 When Princess Margaret and the Queen Mother met Pope John XXIII in 1958, Paisley condemned them for "committing spiritual fornication and adultery with the Antichrist".
 When Pope John died in June 1963, Paisley announced to a crowd of followers that "this Romish man of sin is now in Hell!".
 He organised protests against the lowering of flags on public buildings to mark the Pope's death.

 In 1988, having given advance warning of his intentions, Paisley interrupted a speech being delivered by Pope John Paul II in the European Parliament.
 Paisley shouted "I denounce you as the Antichrist!" and held up a poster reading "Pope John Paul II ANTICHRIST".
 Other MEPs jeered Paisley, threw papers at him and snatched his poster, but he produced another and continued shouting.
 He was admonished by Parliamentary President Lord Plumb, who formally excluded him.
 He was then forcibly removed from the chamber.
-Paisley claims he was injured by other MEPs—including Otto von Habsburg—who struck him and threw objects at him.
+Paisley claimed he was injured by other MEPs—including Otto von Habsburg—who struck him and threw objects at him.

 Paisley believed the European Union is a part of a conspiracy to create a Roman Catholic superstate controlled by the Vatican.
 He claimed in an article that the seat no. 666 in the European Parliament is reserved for the Antichrist.

 Paisley continued to denounce the Catholic Church and the Pope after the incident.
 In a television interview for The Unquiet Man, a 2001 documentary on Paisley's life, he expressed his pride at being "the only person to have the courage to denounce the Pope".
 However, after the death of Pope John Paul in 2005, Paisley expressed sympathy for Catholics, saying "We can understand how Roman Catholics feel at the death of the Pope and we would want in no way to interfere with their expression of sorrow and grief at this time."